yf2760-del/Solving-Portfolio-Problem-with-Machine-Learning/README.md

 ## Folder Structure

-- `data/`: input functions and sample configurations
-- `model/`: DeepONet architecture and training setup
+- `main_notebook.ipynb`: all implementation steps including problem setup, DeepONet training, and result visualization
-- `results/`: learned operators and evaluation metrics
 - `report.pdf`: full thesis write-up with theory, methods, and results
+- `results/`: includes loss curve and 3D plot of the learned value function

 ## Status

-Project completed in June 2025 as part of my Bachelor's thesis at [Your University Name].
+Project completed in April 2025 as part of my Bachelor's thesis at New York University.

 ---